Remeic/genesia/README.md

 Mailnesia gets you an anonymous e-mail in seconds.
 This email is disposable and supports HTML.
 Read more at (http://www.mailnesia.com)[Mailnesia]

+### Features

+- Random e-mail generator for YOUR usage
+- Ability to check this anonymous e-mail's inbox

+### Why use?

+Not exposing your personal e-mail addresses which may contain sensitive information, yet you want to be able to 'browse' e-mail newsletters sent from websites.

+### Future

 ### Installation

 Fork repo using `git clone https://github.com/Remeic/genesia.git`